perses/perses/docs/api/datasource.md

 ## Choose a scope

-There are three different scopes in which you can define a datasource, depending on how much you want it to be shared.
+There are different scopes in which you can define a datasource, depending on how much you want it to be shared.
+More about scopes [here](../concepts/datasource-variable-scopes.md)

-- for common use cases, use higher scopes to reuse the same datasource on multiple dashboards
-- for more specific needs, use lower scopes to restrict the datasource availability to a specific set of (or even a single) dashboard(s).

-### Dashboard level
+### Dashboard

 We have extended the dashboard spec to include a list of datasources: